psycon/go-reloaded/README.md

-# Text Editor Project

-## Overview
+<span style="color: #FF0000;"># Auditor/Educational focused Document - GO-reloaded Project</span>

+<span style="color: #CCFF99;">## Overview</span>

-A text processing tool that reads an input file, applies transformations and formatting rules, and writes the result to an output file using **FSM (Finite State Machine) architecture**.
+This project implements a text processing tool that reads an input file, applies transformations and formatting rules, and writes the result to an output file using **FSM (Finite State Machine) architecture**.
+The program recognizes special modifiers within the text and applies the corresponding transformations to previous words.
+Additionally, it automatically corrects punctuation, spacing around punctuation marks, and handles special cases such as quotes and article correction (a/an).

 ---